lowtorola/2586-Code-Repo/README.md

 # 2586-Code-Repo
 All code for FRC Team 2586.
-My apologies for any sloppiness, I am the only experienced programmer (one year), and I have a lot to do.
+Code for 2019-2022, preseason and competition season.
 Author: Lowell Torola